JMMcElwee/steeringPlots/README.md

 # steeringPlots

+The develop branch is currently in a working state, being developed to have a single executable to run all the files.
+This is working, but many features are yet to be included.

 These plotting scripts can be used to create the plots used for the SK Steering Meetings.
 In order to run the scripts, you need ROOT6, and on sukap a version can be found in my software directory and setup via: